Nicole Holofcener: Career

 Holofcener followed this up with Enough Said starring Julia Louis-Dreyfus, James Gandolfini, and Catherine Keener.
 The film premiered at the 2013 Toronto International Film Festival.
 The romantic comedy follows the character Eva, a recent divorcée.
 Eva falls in love unexpectedly and discovers her new love interest is the ex-husband of her friend.
 To date, Enough Said is Holofcener's most financially successful film.
 The film was officially released on September 20, 2013, a few months after Gandolfini's death.

 In 2015, it was announced that Holofcener was set to direct an adaptation of Lee Israel's memoir Can You Ever Forgive Me?, with Julianne Moore in the lead role.
 However, later that year, Moore was fired by Holofcener, who would later leave her directing role.
 Eventually Melissa McCarthy was selected for the lead role.
-The film, ultimately directed by Marielle Heller, was well received by critics after being released on October 19, 2018, garnering Holofcener a nomination for the Academy Award for Best Adapted Screenplay, and a Writers Guild of America Award for Best Adapted Screenplay.
+The film, ultimately directed by Marielle Heller, was well-received by critics and garnered Holofcener a nomination for the Academy Award for Best Adapted Screenplay, and a Writers Guild of America Award for Best Adapted Screenplay.

-Amazon's One Mississippi featured Holofcener as the director for the pilot.
+Holofcener directed the 2015 pilot of Amazon's One Mississippi.
 The series was written by Tig Notaro and Diablo Cody.
 Notaro also starred in the series, which was produced by Louis C.K.

+Holofcener's 2023 film You Hurt My Feelings stars Julia Louis-Dreyfus and Tobias Menzies.
+It premiered at the 2023 Sundance Film Festival and was distributed by A24.

+Holofcener has been viewed as an indie filmmaker despite the financial and critical success of her feature-length films.
+Many of the conventions of independent film are found in her movies.
+Many of Holofcener's films are shot on location during their production.
+Much of her work has a realistic style, but her films do not always have a typical plot structure and are sometimes obscure.
+Holofcener portrays typical, "everyday" middle-class people and their actions, like the characters in Please Give.
+Holofcener's films almost always feature a female character in the lead.